gordonwoodhull/quarto-assistant/README.md

 ### Implementation

-It is implemented in [Shiny for Python](https://shiny.posit.co/py/), using [chatlas](https://github.com/posit-dev/chatlas).
+Quarto Assistant is implemented in [Shiny for Python](https://shiny.posit.co/py/), using [chatlas](https://github.com/posit-dev/chatlas).

 Since Quarto documents can have arbitrary code in them, the chatbot spawns Quarto in a Docker container.
 Watch this space for published Quarto images.

+> :warning: Warning

-Note: this is a single-user chatbot which serves its entire output directory at `output/`
+This is a single-user chatbot which serves its entire output directory at `output/`

 For this reason, and also because it is using your API key, you should only run this locally or on secure networks.